-And some sellers prefer to offer non-certified diamonds so that they can present the quality of these stones in the best possible light.
+And last but not least, some sellers prefer to offer non-certified or self-certified diamonds so that they can present the quality of these stones in the best possible light.

 What If a Diamond Is Not Certified?

-Certification is very important since it provides independent verification of a diamond’s quality characteristics.
+Certification is vital since it provides independent verification of a diamond’s quality characteristics.

-When evaluating stones, diamond grading laboratories follow robust guidelines.
+When evaluating stones, diamond grading laboratories follow strict guidelines.
 Labs try to make the process as accurate as possible by assessing each stone by multiple graders.
-However, the exact grade on any given characteristic comes down to the opinion of the expert making the grading.
+However, the exact grade on any given characteristic comes down to the expert making the grading.

 In fact, without a certificate, you can never be sure what you are buying.
-If a diamond is not certified, your only source of information about the quality of the stone is the seller.
-And let’s agree, the seller’s assessment is not likely to be the most objective.
+If a diamond is not certified, your only source of information about the stone’s quality is the seller.
+And let’s agree the seller’s assessment is not likely to be the most objective.

-Due to seller’s subjectivity of diamond grading, they are allowed to have some leeway when representing a diamond’s quality to the buyer.
-They can increase the colour and clarity of a stone, but by no more than one grade up from what the diamond would be graded by an independent party.
+Due to seller’s subjectivity of diamond grading, they can have some leeway when representing a diamond’s quality to the buyer.
+They can increase the colour and clarity of a stone usually by no more than one grade up from what the diamond would be graded by an independent party.